 Figure 1.1 gives an overview of the main features of the Jalview desktop application.
 Its primary function is the editing and visualization of sequence alignments, and their interactive analysis.
 Tree building, principal components analysis, physico-chemical property conservation and sequence consensus analyses are built into the program.
 Web services enable Jalview to access online alignment and secondary structure prediction programs, as well as to retrieve protein and nucleic acid sequences, alignments, protein structures and sequence annotation.
-Sequences, alignments, trees, structures, features and alignment may be worked on simultaneously, and the user interface provides a comprehensive set of controls for colouring and layout.
-Alignment views are dynamically linked with Jmol structure displays, a tree viewer and spatial cluster display, facilitating interactive exploration of the alignment's structure.
+Sequences, alignments, trees, structures, features and alignment annotation may also be exchanged with the local filesystem.
+Multiple visualizations of an alignment may be worked on simultaneously, and the user interface provides a comprehensive set of controls for colouring and layout.
+Alignment views are dynamically linked with Jmol and UCSF Chimera6 structure displays, a tree viewer and spatial cluster display, facilitating interactive exploration of the alignment's structure.
 The application provides its own Jalview project file format in order to store the current state of an alignment and analysis windows.
-Jalview also provides WYSIWIG6 style figure generation capabilities for the preparation of alignments for publication.
+Jalview also provides WYSIWIG7 style figure generation capabilities for the preparation of alignments for publication.